 Properties like the Caves Branch lodge has treehouses that soar 75 feet above a river and tree canopy, while the Gaia River Lodge has charming thatch-roof cabanas boasting views of tropical gardens and waterfalls.

 However, if you plan on filling your days with activities like the ATM Cave Tour and heading to Tikal, basing yourself in San Ignacio is your best bet to cut down on driving time and get more of a local flavour.

-Belize’s most breathtaking and famous landmark is without question the Great Blue Hole.
-Found in Lighthouse Reef in the Belize Barrier Reef, the massive underwater sinkhole is more than 300 metres across and 125 metres deep, making it one of the world’s top dive sites.
+Belize’s most breathtaking and famous landmark is the Great Blue Hole.
+Found in Lighthouse Reef in the Belize Barrier Reef (the second largest on the planet), the massive underwater sinkhole is more than 300 metres across and 125 metres deep, making it one of the world’s top dive sites.